5TFG4/Weaver/docs/Notes_en.md

 - **Core Architecture:**
   - GLaDOS serves as the core of the system, coordinating communication between modules.
   - GLaDOS interacts with the frontend through RESTful APIs provided by FastAPI.
-  - Inter-module communication is facilitated by Celery and RabbitMQ for asynchronous task distribution and result processing.
+  - Inter-module communication is facilitated by Celery and Redis for asynchronous task distribution and result processing.

 **Example Data Flow:**